mjhm/cukelib/UNIVERSE.md

 The `universeGet` function can be used to access the values in the universe directly that are shadowed by values in the cucumber world.

-Finally note that `initializeUniverse` can take an optional object that can be used to initialize default values into a universe namespace.
+Finally note that `initialize` can take an optional object that can be used to initialize default values into a universe namespace.

 See the `features/support/internal_universe_test.js` file for example usage details.